meticalabs/metica-unity-sdk/README.md

 ### 1. Initialize the API

 Use the `Initialise` method to prepare the MeticaAPI for use.
 To obtain your API key please contact Metica.
 ⚠️: This method is obsolete.
-Please use the next call.
+Please prefer the next call using `SdkConfig`.
 ```csharp
 MeticaAPI.Initialise("userId", "appId", "apiKey", result => {
     if (result.Result) { Debug.Log("Metica API Initialized"); }